solo-io/workshops/gloo/gloo/README.md

 ### Rate Limiting
-It is frequent for an application to suffer DDoS attacks.
+Modern enterprises must protect their applications from DDoS attacks.
 In this example, we are going to use rate limiting to protect our demo application.

-To enable rate limit on a Virtual Service we will first create a RateLimitConfig CRD:
+To enable rate limiting on a Virtual Service, we will first create a RateLimitConfig custom resource:

 ```bash
 kubectl apply -f - << EOF